Today, I have something really incredible to share…

 If MRE meals are good enough for soldiers, then they are good enough for me.

-I prefer to pack freeze-dried food over MREs, but if all I had were MREs, I’d be totally fine with that.
+But if all I had were MREs, I’d be fine with that.

-Here’s an excellent discussion on this hotly debated topic if you want to dig deeper.
+Here’s a discussion on this hotly debated topic if you want to dig deeper.

 9. Eating Utensils – Spork